 - 1. People may try to engage in maximizing behavior, but they often aren't successful due to insufficient or inaccurate information, poor judgment, limited resources, and other issues.
-We might think of economic decisions as being a somewhat "muddled" process rather than the maximizing process envisioned by the neoclassical model. - 2.
+We might think of economic decisions as being a somewhat "muddled" process influenced by various contexts and people's emotions rather than the purely rational maximizing process envisioned by the neoclassical model. - 2.
 People make economic decisions using various reference points to help them.
-We saw previously how framing and anchoring can influence economic decisions. - 3.
+We saw how framing and anchoring can influence economic decisions. - 3.
 Most people have a "present bias" when making decisions with long-term impacts.
-Running up large credit card debts and under-investing in education are examples of "present-bias."

-- 4. While people often engage in self-interested behavior, they also care about the welfare of others, even people they do not know.
-People may care about others in order to increase their own well-being or out of true altruism and concern for the common good.
-Any model that assumes only self-interested behavior is inadequate. - 5.
+Examples of when this bias goes too far include running up large credit card debts and under-investing in education. - 4.
+While people often engage in self-interested behavior, they also care about the welfare of others, even people they do not know.
+People may care about others in order to increase their own well-being or out of true altruism and concern for the common good. - 5.
 The fact that people's preferences are often not fixed or even fully known to them means that their decisions can be influenced through framing, anchoring, or present bias.
-We have discussed how these techniques may be used by advertisers or politicians to influence people's behavior.
-But such approaches may also be used to design policies that might encourage people to make healthier and wiser choices, as we will discuss in the final section of this chapter.
+These techniques may be used by advertisers or politicians to influence people's decisions.
+As we'll see later in this chapter, such approaches may also be used to design policies that might encourage people to make healthier and wiser choices.